 If you want to build a custom website for your business, WordPress is the content management system you should use.
 Our mission as a business is to create websites that truly represent our clients’ brand and aesthetic and because WordPress is so customizable we’ve gravitated towards it as a content management system we generally use.

-If you’re a creative solopreneur, have amazing photography, and don’t find you need a truly custom website, Squarespace may be a better option for you.
+If you’re a creative solopreneur, have beautiful photography, and don’t find you need a truly custom website, Squarespace may be a better option for you.

 When it all comes down to it, you must think about your business and prioritize your needs.
 For larger businesses who have a lot of competition, having something completely custom is important as they need a way to stand out from the crowd.
 A custom site is perfect or this.